schlangens/lab/Kubernetes/pods.md

 Pods of Whales

-A pod not a container
+A pod is not a container

 A pod is a collection of containers + more